Track your comments!

 3. Brad Pitt as 'Louis' in Interview with the Vampire (1994)

 Brad Pitt’s lengthy locks, reminiscent of his A River Runs Through It days, are sure to stir every girl’s heart.
 His unwillingness to feed on Christian Slater, his interviewer, while he tells his life story is indicative of his thoughtful and self-sacrificing nature.
-As a side note: Brad Pitt is now with Angelina Jolie, who used to wear a vial of her ex, Billy Bob Thornton’s blood around her neck.

 Families trying to protect their deceased loved ones from becoming vampires would bury the corpse upside-down.
 Is it wrong to wish something like that on Angelina?